Mohamed-Sabiyathulla/ARCO-Documents/f-Employee Retirement.md

    **5- Settlement Paid by,**

-     * Settlement is optional to receive-
+     * Settlement is optional to receive from Employer or Customer-

        - _ARCO_ -
        - _Customer_ -